 Our Linen Stories exhibitions attracted several active and retired teachers who shared a joy in the potential for these stories to enliven their lesson plans – several generous people shared the resources they had developed.
 We are keen to honour these conversations and gifts.

-Journeys in Design supports the development of learning modules around the cultures of flax fibre and linen in Scotland, mapping to the Curriculum for Excellence, keen to partner with primary and secondary schools in localities throughout the country.
+Journeys in Design supports the development of learning modules around the cultures of flax fibre and linen in Scotland, mapping to the national curriculum, keen to partner with primary and secondary schools in localities throughout the country.

 The Hopetoun Stook

-Our Flax Patch in Hopetoun Crescent Garden in central Edinburgh allows this project to grow in 2023, joining the Outdoor Classroom initiative devised by Jenny Bruce of the Hopetoun Crescent Garden Team.
+Our Flax Patch in Hopetoun Crescent Garden in central Edinburgh allows this project to grow, joining the Outdoor Classroom initiative devised by artist educator Jenny Bruce of the Hopetoun Crescent Garden Team.
 Thanks to the head and staff of one local primary school, we are co-designing 4 modules linked to the curriculum, working between classroom, school yard and garden.
 We are also drawing on local creative talent, to offer hands on demonstration.

-We look forward to writing up a Report Card for you through this growing season.
+We look forward to writing up Report Cards for you as we grow.

 Let us know about your Teaching and Learning experience.